Reversed electrodialysis: Development

 In 2006 a 50 kW plant was located at a coastal test site in Harlingen, the Netherlands, the focus being on prevention of biofouling of the anode, cathode, and membranes and increasing the membrane performance.
 In 2007 the Directorate for Public Works and Water Management, Redstack, and ENECO signed a declaration of intent for development of a pilot plant on the Afsluitdijk in the Netherlands.
 The plant was put into service on 26 November 2014 and produces 50 kW of electricity to show the technical feasibility in real-life conditions using fresh IJsselmeer water and salt water from the Wadden Sea.
 Theoretically, with 1m3/s river water and an equal amount of sea water, approximately 1 MW of renewable electricity can be recovered at this location by upscaling the plant.
 It is to be expected that after this phase the installation could be further expanded to a final capacity of 200 MW.

 The main disadvantage of reverse electrodialysis electricity production is the high capital costs involved.
 Ion exchange membranes are very expensive and power produced per membrane area is really low.
-As consequence, return of investment is much higher than other renewable energy sources such as wind or solar.
+As consequence, return of investment is much lower than other renewable energy sources such as wind or solar.